Virginia Tech® home

 Section 1: Policies of USS Meetings

 • The USS will hold bi-weekly meetings with the entire organization including all cabinet members, directors, senators, and advisors.
-These meetings will be free and open to current students, faculty, staff, and administrators of Virginia Tech.
-All guests or visitors must be approved to attend USS meetings in advance by the Senior Advisor.
-At least one advisor must be present at all USS meetings.
+These meetings will be free and open to current students, faculty, staff, and administrators of Virginia Tech as guests with the understanding that guests:

 • The president shall serve as the presiding officer of senate meetings and will be responsible for all meeting operations, such as agendas, time limits, discussion procedures, and parliamentary procedures.